-You can also choose to check the box labeled Force From Email.
-If you’d like the From Email to be the same site-wide, this option will save you the trouble of editing the email settings throughout your site (in all form emails, etc).
+If you’d like the From Email to be the same site-wide, you can choose to check the box labeled Force From Email.
+This option will save you the trouble of editing the email settings throughout your site, such as in your form notification emails.

-The From Name will, by default, be set to the site name.
+By default, the From Name will be set to your site’s name.
 However, you can change this to any text you’d like.

 You can also choose to Force From Name to apply this setting to emails site-wide.